ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/01_sequencing_physics.md

 As explained above, the sequencer identifies bases by exciting fluorophores with a laser and capturing an image.
 To increase sequencing speed and reduce the cost of the hardware, Illumina evolved the imaging chemistry from four colors down to two:

 - **4-channel chemistry** (e.g., MiSeq, HiSeq): Each of the four bases has a unique dye and is captured in four separate images per cycle.
 While highly accurate, the time required for four imaging steps per cycle limits throughput.
 - **2-channel chemistry** (e.g., NextSeq, NovaSeq): only two dyes are used and the sequencer takes two pictures, one through a red filter and one through a green filter.
-Each nucleotide bound to one (red for C and green for A), 2 (red and green for T, resulting in yellow signal), or none (G, the sequencer registers no fluorescence in that position and registers it as a G).
+Each nucleotide is bound to one (red for C and green for A), 2 (red and green for T, resulting in yellow signal), or none (G, the sequencer registers no fluorescence in that position and registers it as a G).

-Note: 2-channel color mappings vary by instrument.
-For example, on the NextSeq 500, 'A' is detected in both channels, whereas on the NovaSeq 6000, 'T' is the mixed signal.
-In all 2-channel systems, 'G' is characterized by the absence of signal (dark).
+**Note:** 2-channel color mappings vary by instrument.
+For example, on the NextSeq 500, A is detected in both channels, whereas on the NovaSeq 6000, T is the mixed signal.
+In all 2-channel systems, G is characterized by the absence of signal (dark).

 <div align="center">
   <img src="../Figures/optical_chemistry.png" width="650">
   <br>
   <em>Comparison of Illumina 4-Channel vs. 2-Channel optical chemistry.
-Note how 'G' (Guanine) relies on the absence of signal in 2-channel systems.</em>
+Note how G relies on the absence of signal in 2-channel systems.</em>
 </div>

 ## Long-read Sequencing